madebits/madebits.github.io/r/nodejs-grunner.md

 ##Invoking External Tools

 GRunner tasks are non-blocking, but there is no direct *parallelism* involved.
 If you invoke external tools in the tasks, they will run in separate processes and achieve thus parallelism.
-Arbitrary Node.js code can be run similarly in a different process, if wished, by using `node` as an external tool (you cannot easy share process memory, but normally build and deploy tasks process and share files).
+Arbitrary Node.js code can be run similarly in a different process, if wished, by using `node` as an external tool (you cannot easy share process memory, but normally build and deploy tasks process share disk files).
 As an example, lets use [GSpawn](https://www.npmjs.com/package/gspawn) library to run some arbitrary JS code found in an external file, in a separate process as part of a GRunner task function:

 ```javascript
 ...